MichelleRos/ardupilot_wiki/blimp/source/docs/getting-started.rst

-.. _what-you-need:
+.. _getting-started:

 ====================================
-What You Need to Build a MultiCopter
+Getting Started
 ====================================

-This article provides an overview of the main components you will need when building an Ardupilot-based blimp.
+This article provides an overview of the main components you will need when building and using an Ardupilot-based blimp.

 ArduPilot-capable blimp
 =======================================================